garretfick/garretfick.github.io/_posts/2023-11-13-ironplc-pipeline.md

 **The pipeline MUST fail if a release is not backwards compatible**

-Developer s will inevitably install different versions of the IronPLC Visual Studio Code Extension and the Language Server Provider.
+Developers will inevitably install different versions of the IronPLC Visual Studio Code Extension and the Language Server Provider.
 Poor compatibility would cause a poor experience.

 Also, at some point, there will be a change that breaks backwards compatibility.
 The pipeline should